Designing networks

 [14]:

-For now, this is enough information on how to create agents based on micro-level data using Pop2net.
+For now, this is enough information on how to create actors based on micro-level data using Pop2net.

 The LocationDesigner

-To generate locations using the Creator class, we have to use it in combination with the MagicLoation class.
-The LocationDesigner can be considered as an interface to controll the automatic generation of locations and assignment of agents to the locations by the creator.
+To generate locations using the Creator class, we have to use it in combination with the LocationDesigner class.
+The LocationDesigner can be considered as an interface to controll the automatic generation of locations and assignment of actors to the locations by the creator.

 [15]: